What has a lot of protein?

 Cow's milk

-• The table is not exhaustive; there are simply too many products to list.
-We focused on some of the most protein-dense and commonly used foods.
+• The table is not exhaustive; there are simply too many products to list them all.
+Therefore, we have focused on some of the most protein-rich and widely consumed foods.

 Plant-based protein sources

-Legumes in particular stand out with protein levels comparable to meat.
-Soy is one of the best-known legumes and therefore gets its own section in our table.
+Legumes, in particular, stand out with their very high protein content, comparable to that of meat.
+Soy is one of the best-known legumes, which is why it has a special place in our table.

 Legumes (dried)